 ― Henry Shukman, writer

-WHO: This workshop is a terrific for all digital photographers who are essentially familiar with their cameras.
-You will need to know, before you get here, how to set and use auto bracketing on your camera if your camera has this feature.
+WHO: This workshop is terrific for all digital photographers who are familiar with their cameras.
+You will need to know before you get here how to set and use auto bracketing on your camera if your camera has this feature.
 You should be able to download, edit and manage images on your laptop computer.
-You will need to be able to carry your own gear and be capable of walking/hiking on varied terrain for each field trip.
+You should be prepared to carry your own gear and be capable of walking and light hiking on trails and varied terrain..

-WHAT TO BRING: Lots of enthusiasm for making pictures.
+WHAT TO BRING: Lots of enthusiasm for making pictures and a desire to learn and improve your photography.
 Your digital camera with lenses, a tripod and filters.
-A laptop computer with Lightroom software installed and working.
+A laptop computer with Lightroom or other image editing software installed and working.
 (We will provide a complete list of necessary gear before the workshop begins.)

 QUESTIONS: Have any questions, suggestions or concerns?
 Feel free to contact us any time – our expert team will be more than happy to help!
 Call Cindy at (505) 983-2934 or email firstname.lastname@example.org

-NOTES: We highly recommend you purchase travel/trip insurance in case you need to cancel.
+NOTES: We highly recommend the purchase of travel/trip insurance in case you need to cancel.
+Check out Arch RoamRight for competitively priced trip insurance.

 Craig Varjabedian, the founder and main instructor at Eloquent Light, is an award-winning photographer who explores the back roads of the American West, making pictures of the land and the people who live on it, telling stories. . . one photograph at a time.
 A gifted teacher, Craig has taught photography for over thirty years.